 There are many movies about loneliness that prove to be helpful and relatable for millions of people.

-These movies can prove to be helpful when they realistically portray mental health and change their outlook on life.
+These movies about loneliness can prove to be helpful when they realistically portray mental health and change their outlook on life.
 Not only are these movies helpful for people suffering from depression but also people whose loved ones are facing it.

 In this article, we will list down the top 18 movies which deal with the subject of loneliness or alienation.

-List of 18 Movies about Loneliness
+List of 18 Movies About Loneliness

 We have carefully picked movies for this list that have the central theme revolving around loneliness and isolation.
 The genre may be different but they all have a protagonist who is doused in self doubt and loneliness.